CARE (Course on Addiction and Recovery Education)

 Advanced Communication Skills Module

-The WISE-MD team is proud to announce a new module on Implicit Bias created in collaboration with The Empathy Project.
+The WISE-Surgery team is proud to announce a new module on Implicit Bias created in collaboration with The Empathy Project.
 The module features an animated film called The Elephant in the Waiting Room created by The Empathy Project.
 The film focuses on Implicit Bias in the healthcare workspace.
 Dr. Christin Drake, Clinical Associate Professor at NYU Grossman School of Medicine, uses the animated film to walk learners through how to address and reflect upon one’s own implicit bias.

 • Models physician-patient interaction during history taking, physical exam, decision making and postoperative care